wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

 ## Buildpacks
 Buildpacks are a fundamental building block in modern application development.
 They convert your source code into a secure, efficient, production-ready container image without a Dockerfile.
 With Choreo, developers can take advantage of this powerful tool to effortlessly deploy their applications without the hassle of manual configuration.

-Choreo uses [Google Buildpacks](https://cloud.google.com/docs/buildpacks/overview) as default buildpacks for Java, Go, NodeJS, Python, PHP and Ruby.
+Choreo uses [Google Buildpacks](https://cloud.google.com/docs/buildpacks/overview) as default buildpacks for Java, Go, NodeJS, Python, PHP, and Ruby.
 Choreo uses its own buildpacks for Ballerina and WSO2 MI.

 ## Develop a component